antononcube/RakuForPrediction-book/Articles/Grammar-based-random-sentences-generation-Part1-work.md

 ## Default random token generators

-Here are the *keys* default random token generators used by `random-sentence-generation`:
+Here are the *keys* of the default random token generators used by `random-sentence-generation`:

 ```perl6
 .say for default-random-token-generators().keys;